gudlot/ess/docs/developer/style-guide.rst

 -------------

 Apart from workflows in Jupyter notebooks, please provide and update documentation.
+This involves

-This involves putting python docstrings on your user facing functions, providing code comments, and considering  adding other explanations you need to include to describe how your functions work.
+- including python docstrings on your user facing functions
+- providing code comments
+- adding type-hints to your function arguments and return types (see `here <https://docs.python.org/3/library/typing.html>`_)
+- adding your functions to the API reference for your technique or instrument
+- any additional document (Jupyter notebook or .rst file) that helps explain or describe how your functions or module work

 We will build and publish sphinx documentation located `here <https://github.com/scipp/ess/tree/main/docs>`_.